 July 27, 1950: George Pal‘s Destination Moon, one of the first films to offer a serious look at space exploration, opens.

 July 30, 1966: With all of the “BIFF!
 POW!
-SOCK!” of the campy TV show, Batman, starring Adam West, makes his first film appearance since 1943.
+SOCK!” of the campy TV show, Batman, starring Adam West, marks the hero’s first film appearance since 1943.

 August 1, 1973: American Graffiti, George Lucas‘ nostalgic time capsule, opens.
 The cast of then-unknowns includes Richard Dreyfuss and Harrison Ford.

 August 2, 1976: Fritz Lang, the Austrian-born helmer of Metropolis and The Big Heat, dies in Los Angeles at the age of 85.

 July 27, 1983: Tom Cruise teaches audiences the fine art of dancing in one’s underwear in the hit comedy Risky Business.